ddnexus/pagy/docs/api/calendar.md

 ### label_for(page, opts = {})

-This method takes a page argument (`Integer` or `String`) and uses the `:format` variable to generate its label with the specific `Time` period it refers to.
+This method takes a page number argument (`Integer` or `String`) and uses the `:format` variable to generate its label with the specific `Time` period it refers to.
 It accepts an optional `:format` keyword argument for overriding.

 ## Custom units